-- Spend around five minutes thinking about your answer and writing a short plan.
-Space is given on the answer sheet for your plan.
-This will help with the structure of your answer and ensure that you don't forget any good ideas you originally had. - Please note: anything you write in the planning space will NOT be marked. - Give yourself at least two or three minutes to check your answer when you have finished, particularly your grammar, spelling and sentence structure/punctuation. - Don't use lots of memorised phrases, which may be inappropriate in context.
+- Spend around five minutes thinking about your answer and writing a short plan in the planning box on the screen before you start typing your answer in the answer box.
+This will help with the structure of your answer and ensure that you don't forget any good ideas you originally had.
+Please note: anything you write in the planning box will NOT be marked. - Give yourself at least two or three minutes to check your answer when you have finished, particularly your grammar, spelling and sentence structure/punctuation. - Don't use lots of memorised phrases, which may be inappropriate in context.
 In particular, don't use clichés such as "every coin has two sides" your examiner has seen these hundreds of times and they carry no real meaning!
-Memorised language is easy to spot, and could make the examiner think that you don't really understand, or that you aren't able to produce your own language. - Be as careful as possible with your handwriting, the examiner needs to be able to read your writing easily. - It doesn't matter what opinions you give, as long as they are well expressed.
+Memorised language is easy to spot, and could make the examiner think that you don't really understand, or that you aren't able to produce your own language. - It doesn't matter what opinions you give, as long as they are well expressed.
 You can be as controversial as you like.
 The important thing is to try and convince the reader that your opinion is correct. - It's OK to use some personal language in this type of essay, but not too much.
-Try to keep your writing style quite formal.

-• Quality is better than quantity - you won't get extra marks for writing more than 250 words.
+Try to keep your writing style quite formal. - Quality is better than quantity you won't get extra marks for writing more than 250 words.